 Full sun perennials appreciate regular maintenance.
 Tasks such as deadheading, perennial pruning, and division are part of the skills of the perennial gardener, and there are articles on the site dealing with these tasks.

-I hope the articles here help your garden; they come from my own garden experiences over the past 15 years gardening with full sun perennials.
+I hope the article here helps your garden; they come from my own garden experiences over the past 15 years of gardening with full-sun perennials.

-Here’s what you need to win with full sun perennials that bloom all summer
+Here’s what you need to know to be successful with full-sun perennials that bloom all summer

 Some Popular Plants (complete list below)

-Peonies are one of the superb classic perennial flowers, and I’ll tell you how to quickly and easily stake them so you can’t see the stakes.
+Peonies are one of the most classic and elegant perennial flowers, and they are not hard to grow.
+I’ll show you how to stake them in a simple and discreet way, so you can enjoy their gorgeous blooms without any hassle.

 Beebalm or Monarda is on my easy-to-grow list.
 A favorite tea of mine – Earl Grey – is flavored with this garden plant.